lschimm/pokedex-react/README.md

-A Pokedex made in React
+A Pokedex made in React.

+Data in this project is from https://pokeapi.co/

+Some icons used by Icons8